 Management: This essay is meant to be less of a review and more of analysis of the show being examined.
-It contains plot spoilers for the Golden Kamuy anime.
+It contains plot spoilers for the Angolmois anime.

 Under the leadership of Genghis Khan, the destiny of the Mongol people was transformed.
 From the squabbling horse tribes of the steppe, they were now the mounted conquerors of empire.
 Unified as a people, the Mongols challenged the august authority of the Celestial Empire: China.
 They took that authority for themselves, tearing the stars from their skies, crushing Chinese resistance in the north and declaring themselves China’s new rulers.
 The grandson of Genghis Khan and the third leader of the unified Mongol horde, Kublai Khan turned his conqueror’s appetite toward the Land of the Rising Sun and ordered the first of two Mongol invasions of Japan.

 It is in this historical backdrop that Angolmois: Record of Mongol Invasion finds its setting and conflict: Tsushima, 1274 – the first frontline of the first invasion of Japan by the Mongols.
 Kuchii Jinzaburo and a band of exiles – a fellowship of petty scoundrels and disgraced warriors – find themselves ferried out of death row and shipped into a battlefield.
 There, those among them willing to fight alongside Tsushima’s defenders make their own contributions to s drama of bloodshed and sacrifice that, judging by the history, will amount to little more than a delaying action for the Mongols’ ultimate goal: the Japanese mainland.